Elizabeth Taylor

 Elizabeth Taylor as a child

-Little Liz was raised as a true aristocrat—her mother taught her good manners, the basics of acting, and piano playing, while her father took her to his gallery to instill a love of beauty.
+Little Liz was raised like true aristocracy—her mother taught her proper manners, acting basics, and piano, while her father brought her to his gallery to cultivate her appreciation for beauty.
 From the age of three, she attended ballet school and learned horseback riding on her own pony.

 Elizabeth Taylor and her brother Howard